OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **--status-file**\  PATH

- PATH to the file where service status information will be kept between two call.
+ PATH to the file where service status information will be kept between successive calls.
 Default to check_pgactivity.data in the same directory of the script.